NicholiNoah/NicholiNoah/content/immersive/FramePicture.md

 title: <i>NFT</br>(the Frame Stays In the Picture)</i>, 2023
 metaDescription:
 thumbnail: /images/Portfolio/NFT/FreezeFrame_sm.jpg
-description: wooden frame over video animation
+description: wooden frame over video animation.
 alt: ornate wooden frame layered atop an lcd video screen.
 On screen, digital 3D scans of the wooden frame are sequentially jettisoned softly into the mysteries of outer space.
 rank: 1
 ---